 Enter the name of the person responsible for this step of the inventory process.
-When you click OK, the system displays this name in the Step Owner column.
-See "Inventory List," page 3-6.
+When you click OK, the system displays this name in the Step Owner column of the inventory list.
+For more information, see "Inventory List," page 3-6.